centminmod/upcloud-terraform/readme.md

 touch server1.tf
 ```

-Using values from https://developers.upcloud.com/1.3/ and https://upcloud.com/resources/tutorials/reduce-downtime-terraform-redeployments
+Using values from https://developers.upcloud.com/1.3/ and https://upcloud.com/resources/tutorials/reduce-downtime-terraform-redeployments.
+Later you can create variables outlined at https://upcloud.com/resources/tutorials/terraform-variables.

 Using: